-Krieger challenged NIPSCO's indirect costs, alleging that they lacked support and were potentially double counted in S&L's cost estimate.
-Mr. Baacke's rebuttal testimony explained that the confidential version of the best estimate (Confidential Attachment 5-R-B), 10 shows one line item for "Indirects," which represents NIPSCO's indirect costs while S&L's indirect costs are reflected as "Misc Inside the Fence," "Misc Electric Interconnect," "Misc Gas Interconnect," and "Misc Water Interconnect" in NIPSCO's best estimate.
-He stated that NIPSCO explained each cost category and how they were estimated in response to CAC discovery (included in Mr. Baacke's Highly Confidential Attachment 5-R-C) and that the itemization of S&L's indirect costs in Section 10.2.3 of the Engineering Study confirms these costs do not duplicate NIPSCO's indirect costs.
-Pet.
-Ex.
-5-R at 21-22.
+Hanks and Mr. Krieger challenged NIPSCO's indirect costs, alleging they lacked support and were potentially double counted in S&L's cost estimate.
+However, Mr. Baacke's rebuttal testimony explained that the confidential version of the best estimate shows one line item for "Indirects," which represents NIPSCO's indirect costs while S&L's indirect costs are reflected as "Misc Inside the Fence," "Misc Electric Interconnect," "Misc Gas Interconnect," and "Misc Water Interconnect" in NIPSCO's best estimate.
+He stated NIPSCO explained each cost category and how they were estimated in response to CAC discovery and that the itemization of S&L's indirect costs in Section 10.2.3 of the Engineering Study confirms these costs do not duplicate NIPSCO's indirect costs.
 We agree.
-NIPSCO's internal indirect costs are capital overhead and stores, freight, and handling (Pet.
-Ex.
-5-R at 5) while S&L's indirect costs are associated with construction management and start-up and commissioning support.
+NIPSCO's internal indirect costs are capital overhead and stores, freight, and handling while S&L's indirect costs are associated with construction management and start-up and commissioning support.
 These line items are separate and distinct, and we find that NIPSCO's evidence supports concluding no indirect costs were double counted.

-OUCC witness Hanks also challenged NIPSCO's proposed 5% escalation factor and recommended that it be reduced to 3%, as was approved in NIPSCO's electric TDSIC Plan.
+Mr. Hanks challenged NIPSCO's proposed 5% escalation factor and recommended it be reduced to 3%, as was approved in NIPSCO's electric TDSIC Plan.
 We are convinced by NIPSCO's evidence that a 5% escalation factor is appropriate.
-In particular, NIPSCO's supplemental testimony, which was filed before the OUCC's prefiling date, describes the global supply chain uncertainty that prompted the shift in the CT Project's in-service date to end of year 2027.
-Mr. Baacke's rebuttal testimony (at p.
-26) provides specific detail on the 70% cost increase for 345kV breakers NIPSCO has witnessed in just a matter of a few months in late 2023.
-Given that NIPSCO's electric TDSIC Plan was approved before the COVID-19 pandemic and its resulting supply chain issues, we conclude that reducing NIPSCO's escalation factor to that which was requested and approved in that proceeding is not appropriate.
+NIPSCO's supplemental testimony describes the global supply chain uncertainty, which prompted the shift in the CT Project's inservice date to end of year 2027.
+Mr. Baacke's rebuttal testimony provides specific detail on the 70% cost increase for 345kV breakers, which NIPSCO has witnessed in a few months in late 2023.
+Given that NIPSCO's electric TDSIC Plan was approved before the COVID-19 pandemic and its resulting supply chain issues, we conclude reducing NIPSCO's escalation factor to what was approved in that proceeding is not appropriate.
 Accordingly, we find NIPSCO's 5% escalation factor is reasonable and approved.

-OUCC witness Krieger also opposed NIPSCO's 9% estimate for owner's costs, arguing that it is too simple for a high cost capital project and that owner's costs would be lower under an EPC contract.
+Mr. Krieger opposed NIPSCO's 9% estimate for owner's costs, arguing it is too simple for a high-cost capital project and that owner's costs would be lower under an EPC contract.
 Based on updated cost information from executed contracts with certain suppliers, NIPSCO updated the 9% owner's cost estimate to \$41,210,000 in Mr. Baacke's rebuttal testimony.
-Pet.
-Ex.
-5-R at 30-32 and Attachment 5-R-A. We have addressed the parties' concern with NIPSCO's contracting strategy above and found that NIPSCO's self-build, multi-prime approach reduced the cost of the CT Project to the benefit of its customers.
-Based on Mr. Baacke's rebuttal testimony, we conclude that NIPSCO's estimated owner's costs are informed by executed contracts and are approved.
+We addressed the parties' concern with NIPSCO's contracting strategy above and found NIPSCO's self-build, multiprime approach will reduce the cost of the CT Project for the benefit of customers.
+Based on the evidence provided, we conclude NIPSCO's estimated owner's costs are informed by executed contracts and are approved.